jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 `3` is the major third,
 `b3` is the minor third, etc.

+Guitar strings are numbered from 1-6, with 1 being the highest pitched string and 6 the lowest.

 Fingerings are notated with six-digit symbols, representing the six strings of the guitar 6-1 from left-to-right, with each string having the number of the finger used to fret it,